 CHIC Outfits to Try This 4th of July!

 July Fourth marks the last big showcase for summer merchandise before retailers have to start clearing the racks to make room for back-to-school and transitional wear.
 This style guide thinks like its customers, who are shopping for party outfits, not just a top or shorts.
 An understated Fourth theme – red, white and blue lettering and red stars on a pink background – set it apart from the usual stream of fashion emails.

 Another thing we liked about this email is that it’s mobile-friendly, not just in the design but also by its function.
 It uses one unique and descriptive call to action per collection instead of linking to each item individually, potentially reducing the number of “fat finger” misclicking.

 Takeaway: The Fourth of July is the ultimate party weekend, whether you’re getting the family and friends together or celebrating with the masses at a parade, picnic and fireworks.
 Design your email to appeal to that hunger for community spirit which is unique to the Fourth.

 2. Get animated

 The Fourth of July offers a good opportunity for adding animation to your emails because it’s such a visual holiday.
 Fireworks are an obvious choice, but we found some emails that use animation in a different and even more creative way.
 Click each email to see the animated GIFs.

-Subject line: Snag a Fourth of July Sitter for Your Dog
+Snag a Fourth of July sitter for your dog